How can you get your steps at a desk job? In this article, we have rounded up the top tips to help you get your steps at desk job daily.

 If you want to get more steps at your desk job, the first step is finding a way to accurately track your steps.
 Here are a few ways to track your steps.

 Another popular way to track your step is with an Apple Watch.
+Apple Watches have a wide variety of features and can do far more than tracking your steps.

 If you don’t want to wear a device, you can also track your steps via your phone or an app on your phone. iPhones have a tracker already installed that you can find under the health app.